AdaCore/training_material/courses/comprehensive_rust_training/150_borrowing/02_borrowck.rst

 Details
 ---------

--  The "outlives" rule was demonstrated previously when we first looked at references.
+-  The :dfn:`outlives` rule was demonstrated previously when we first looked at references.
 We review it here to show students that the borrow checking is following a few different rules to validate borrowing.
 -  Note that the requirement is that conflicting references not *exist*